radlinskii/radlinski.dev/infra/README.md

-# Welcome to radlinski.dev CDK Go project!
+# radlinski.dev infra

+This directory holds IaC part of [radlinski.dev](https://radlinski.dev) website setup.

 The `cdk.json` file tells the CDK toolkit how to execute your app.